-Ideally you will the take rudder off as often as possible - when at anchor or in port.
-Taking the rudder off means less wear on the shaft bearings and rudder hole, and less growth on it.
-That being said, if it's more of a pain to remove on your boat, antifouling it is a good idea although it will be a bit messier when you do store it aboard.
-Scuff the rudder up using some sandpaper and paint with a non-ablative, hard paint.
+Ideally you will the take Rudder off as often as possible - when at anchor or in port.
+Taking the Rudder off means less wear on the Shaft Bearings and Rudder hole, and less growth on it.

+That being said, if it's more of a pain to remove on your boat, antifouling it is a good idea.
+Scuff the Rudder up using some sandpaper and paint with a non-ablative, hard paint.